surifirstpin/biplus_documentation/docs/Views.md

 ## Summary

- **Summary** is used to retrieve the aggregate field values of the measures using the following options Sum,count,average, maximum, minimum.
+ **Summary** is used to retrieve the aggregate field values of the measures using the following options
+ - Sum
+ - count
+ - average
+ - maximum
+ -  minimum.

 ## Drill-down feature and specs